Finally Enough Love: 50 Number Ones: Release and promotion

 There are two main releases of the album: a full 50-track edition titled Finally Enough Love: 50 Number Ones and an abridged 16-track edition simply titled Finally Enough Love.
 Both editions were published for sale on CD, vinyl, and digital album.
 The 16-track edition had a pre-release on streaming services on June 24, 2022, while the 50-track edition and all other formats were released on August 19, 2022.
+The 50-track vinyl edition, which was a limited release, quickly sold out, which led to the release of a second vinyl edition of the album on June 23, 2023, to coincide with Pride Month; this second edition features six different brightly-colored discs.

 "Into the Groove" (You Can Dance Remix Edit) was released digitally on May 4, 2022, to accompany the album's announcement.
 It charted at number 14 on the US Billboard Dance/Electronic Digital Song Sales for the week of May 21, 2022.
-Four additional songs were made available on digital platform prior to the release of the album—"Deeper and Deeper" (David's Radio Edit), "Ray of Light" (Sasha Ultra Violet Mix Edit), "Holiday" (7" Version), and "Impressive Instant" (Peter Rauhofer's Universal Radio Mixshow Mix)—along with their accompanying music videos on YouTube.
+Four additional songs were made available on digital platform prior to the release of the album—"Deeper and Deeper" (David's Radio Edit), "Ray of Light" (Sasha Ultra Violet Mix Edit), "Holiday" (7" Version) and "Impressive Instant" (Peter Rauhofer's Universal Radio Mixshow Mix) along with their accompanying music videos on YouTube.

+"Turn Up the Radio" (Offer Nissim Remix Edit) was also released as a promotional single after the compilation's release.

 On June 23, 2022, Madonna put on a variety show titled WoW, Finally Enough Love as a part of New York City Pride.
 It kicked off with appearances from RuPaul's Drag Race contestant Bob the Drag Queen as well as Violet Chachki, Laganja Estranja and Pixie Aventura, who performed to some of Madonna's songs, from "Vogue" to "Justify My Love".
 Madonna herself performed "Hung Up", "Material Gworrllllllll!", and "Celebration".
 On August 10, Madonna promoted the album on The Tonight Show Starring Jimmy Fallon and performed "Music" on its "Classroom Instruments" segment.
 The same day, Madonna celebrated the album's release with a roller disco party at DiscOasis in Central Park, New York.
 Questlove served as DJ for the event, spinning Madonna's biggest songs as well as disco classics throughout the night.